 You should also be aware that an application is made jointly by you and your proposed UK Co-applicant.
 Please note that no help in finding a UK Co-applicant will be provided by either of the three implementing academies.
 You need to have agreed a research project with your proposed UK Co-applicant before you apply.

 You will be asked to identify two independent referees who are familiar with your area of research.
 You should send them a copy of your application; please make sure that they are aware of the main features of your proposal.

-You will also be asked to provide details of individuals who will be asked to submit statements of support via Flexi-Grant® outlining your suitability for the Fellowship and explaining how it will benefit your research career.
+You will also be asked to provide details of two additional individuals (as specified on the scheme notes) who will have to submit statements of support via Flexi-Grant® outlining your suitability for the Fellowship and explaining how it will benefit your research career.

 The scheme is very competitive and as such it is important to make the best case for your application.
 You should: